-Getting inked on your face may be a daring option for those who are not afraid to take risks, but you also need to be aware of the pain.
+Getting inked on your face may be a daring option for those who are not afraid to take risks, but you also need to be aware of the tattoo pain level.
 The nerve endings and thin skin on the face make it an incredibly painful location to get inked.
 There is also proximity to bone.
-For some, this is the appeal of the face tattoo location as it shows that you are someone who can withstand pain.
+For some, this is the appeal of the face tattoo location, as it shows that you are someone who can withstand pain.
 The vibration from the electric tattoo machine can also add another element of discomfort to your body art.

 Fingers Tattoo Pain – Level 8

-Finger tattoos are high on the pain scale because of the thin skin, lack of muscle and fat, and proximity to bone.
+Finger tattoos are high on the tattoo pain scale because of their thin skin, lack of muscle and fat, and proximity to bone.
 Fingers also have a high concentration of nerve endings, and when the needle hits them, it can cause intense pain, making this area incredibly sensitive to getting tattooed.
-The positive is that designs here are often small and simple so that the pain will be short-lived.
+The positive is that designs here are often small and simple, so that the pain will be short-lived.